ExpediaGroup/styx/docs/developer-guide/api-overview.md

   * When a `ByteStream` has been consumed, it has been consumed for good.

 The main Styx extension points, `HttpInterceptor` and `HttpHandler` interfaces (described later) interact only on the live requests.
-Hardly surprising given that internally the Styx core sees everything as a HTTP stream.
+This is because internally Styx core processes everything as a HTTP stream.

-For most other applications it is more convenient to use "full" HTTP messages that provide the HTTP headers and the full body in one immutable unit.
+For most other situations it is more convenient to use "full" HTTP messages that provide the HTTP headers and the full body in one immutable unit.
 For this purpose Styx provides `HttpRequest` and `HttpResponse` classes.
 They are immutable, fully re-usable HTTP message classes that are more convenient for unit testing, admin interfaces, and for other applications built on Styx libraries.

-Few words about message interoperability.
-The live and immutable variants are not interface compatible as per
+A few words about message interoperability: the live and immutable variants are not interface compatible as per
 [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle)
 and therefore they form two separate class hierarchies.
 This is evident in the